 In 2010, Mr Tounkara joined the West Africa office of Swiss boutique investment group Geneva Management Group (GMG) as Managing Director.
 He has also set up a luxury distribution company in Belgium as well as a diamond trading company, alongside GMG Chairman Dave Elzas.

-Geoffrey White, CEO of Agility Africa and a member of the Agility Strategic Advisory Board, is an expert on infrastructure development, retail supply chains, agri-business and investment for African markets.
-Agility, a leading global provider of logistics and related infrastructure solutions for the oil and gas and FMCG markets, has over US$5 billion in revenue, 24,000 employees and offices in more than 100 countries.
+Geoffrey White, CEO of Agility Africa, is an expert on infrastructure development, retail supply chains, agri-business, and investment for African markets.
+Agility, a leading global provider of logistics and related infrastructure solutions for the oil and gas and FMCG markets, has over $5.6 billion in revenue, 26,000 employees, and offices in more than 100 countries.
+Mr White is a member of the Agility Strategic Advisory Board.

-Mr White joined Agility in 2014 after serving as CEO of Lonrho Plc for eight years, where he developed product supply chains for some of the world’s largest retailers and essential infrastructure and logistics facilities for Africa’s burgeoning oil and gas industry.
-His career has included Thomas Tilling Plc, BTR Plc, Asda Plc, Hilton, Ford PAG, and a leading Middle Eastern private investment office.
+Mr. White joined Agility in 2014 after serving as CEO of Lonrho Plc for 8 years, where he developed product supply chains for some of the world’s largest retailers and developed essential infrastructure and logistics facilities for Africa’s burgeoning oil and gas industry.
+Mr. White’s career path has included working with Thomas Tilling Plc, BTR Plc, Asda Plc, Hilton, Ford PAG, and a leading Middle Eastern private investment office.

-He has commented on Africa for the BBC, CNN, CNBC and Forbes, and at the World Economic Forum, Royal Africa Society, Chatham House, the Africa Investor Index Series Summit, The Economist East Africa Summit and many other important African debates.
-He regularly writes editorials on Africa.
+Mr. White frequently comments on Africa for the BBC, CNN, CNBC, Forbes, and at the World Economic Forum, AU, NEPAD, Royal Africa Society, Chatham House, The Economist and other important African forums.

 Jason Lane is responsible for the development of MasterCard’s European business strategy, acceptance development, merchant relationship management, customer economics and government partnerships in Europe.
 Over the past 16 years, he has held positions of increasing responsibility across various business functions at MasterCard.
 Mr Lane has extensive international experience, gained during his tenure at MasterCard and previously in the consulting, retail and insurance industries.